Juuko of Buganda

-Juuko Mulwaana was Kabaka of the Kingdom of Buganda, between 1680 and 1690.
-He was the sixteenth (16th) Kabaka of Buganda.
+Juuko Mulwaana was the 16th Kabaka between 1680 and 1690.

 Claim to the throne

 He was the second son of Kabaka Kateregga Kamegere, Kabaka of Buganda between 1644 and 1674.
-His mother was Namutebi of the Mamba clan, the eighth (8th) wife of his father.
+His mother was Namutebi of the Mmamba clan, the eighth wife of his father.
 He ascended the throne upon the demise of his elder brother around 1680.
 He established his capital at Ngalamye.
+He is remembered as a malevolent ruler.